 Luxury seeker profiles had a high overall reach due to the high brand penetration and popular luxury-orientated accounts like @luxallday (1.5M followers).

 A recent study done by Infosys reveals, that 59% of shoppers who have experienced personalisation believed it had a noticeable influence on purchasing.
-This explains why personalising accessories, such as shoes, bags, watches, jewellery, sunglasses, and cufflinks is popular.
+This explains why personalizing accessories, such as shoes, bags, watches, jewelry, sunglasses, and cufflinks is popular.
 11% of content within the Luxury Seekers tribe included the #bespoke hashtag, which has been further tailored for specific product items - #bespokebag, #bespokeshoes and #bespokesuit being prevalent examples.

-Brands are also responding to this by promoting specific items that can be customised.
+Brands are also responding to this by promoting specific items that can be customized.
 This is where brands apply simple product marketing strategies – by showcasing a single item they focus consumer attention purely on the distinctive nature of that item.

 Hugo Boss shares inspirational designs while adapting “#bespoke” to both their brand name and the product item, as in the case of their #bossbespokebag hashtag, which helps target and reach a specific audience.

 A post shared by HUGO BOSS (@hugoboss) on

 Other premium labels showcase whole outfits being worn by celebrities, such as Burberry’s recent picture of Stormzy and Flipz at Wimbledon 2017.

 Influencers or brand ambassadors are also leveraged within custom-made product posts.
 British premium loafer specialists, Duke & Dexter, take this further by including @danielcordas in their updates and referencing that he’s their bespoke artist.
 He has over 30,000 followers on Instagram and focuses primarily on bespoke footwear.